Azure/AML-Kubernetes/docs/setup-ephemeral-nfs-volume.md

 ### Set up NFS server

-Set up on Ubuntu [Link](https://help.ubuntu.com/community/SettingUpNFSHowTo)
+Set up on Ubuntu [Link](https://help.ubuntu.com/community/SettingUpNFSHowTo) and make sure to grant NFS Share Access to your Kubernetes cluster.

 ### Create a Configmap with nfs server properties